Code-Institute-Submissions/OliHickie-shakennotstirred_OctResub/README.md

 - **Recipe**

-    The recipe page displays the the details of the cocktail including the image, name, difficulty, author, list of ingredients and the method.
+    The recipe page displays the details of the cocktail including the image, name, difficulty, author, list of ingredients and the method.
 It also displays a rating, which is the average rating of all the reviews committed by users.

     ![Image of a French 75 recipe](static/images/readme/french75.png)

     Below the recipe method is the review section where users may add a rating and a comment about the cocktail.
 The ratings here are displayed out of 5 stars.
     There is a button to take the user to the review form which works in much the same way as the add/edit recipe function (above).
-    As demonstrated in the image below,the review can be edited and deleted (via confirmation modal for added security) by the review author or the Admin user.
-The review option is only available to users who are logged in, oterhwise the button will take you to the login page.
+    As demonstrated in the image below, the review can be edited and deleted (via confirmation modal for added security) by the review author or the Admin user.
+The review option is only available to users who are logged in, otherwise the button will take you to the login page.

     ![Image of review section](static/images/readme/review.png)